FDA/Mechanistic-COVID-19-Model/README.md

 ## Repository Structure--------------------------------------
-This repository contains folders corresponding to the simulation figures in the main text of our manuscript with the title:
+This repository contains folders corresponding to the simulation figures in the main text of our paper with the title:
 ["Calibration and Validation of a Mechanistic COVID-19 Model for Translational Quantitative Systems Pharmacology – A Proo-of-Concet Model Development for Remdesivir"](https://ascpt.onlinelibrary.wiley.com/doi/10.1002/cpt.2686)
-manuscript's link:
+Paper's link:
 https://ascpt.onlinelibrary.wiley.com/doi/10.1002/cpt.2686

 ## Description of Folders------------------------------------